 Test out the redirections.
 Open a web browser and go to any page on your original site.
 You should be redirected to the new domain automatically.
 If not, there’s something wrong with the mapping.

 The final task is to let Google know about the website change.

-But first we need to add the new site to Google Search Console (GSC)
+But first we need to add the new domain to Google Search Console (GSC)

 - Open GSC and click Add A Property.

-- Fill out the details for the new website as you would with any new GSC property.
+- Create a new website domain as you would with any new GSC property.
 Verify the property.